20 Best Things To Do In Yogyakarta With Kids

 In south-central Java, Yogyakarta holds a unique spot in Indonesian culture and politics.
 It’s the only region that is still governed by a sultan.
 And its rich cultural history and thriving traditional arts makes it a popular place for academics and art lovers to come and study.
 The book, Brief History of Indonesia, covers some of Yogyakarta's relevance in Indonesian history.

-Learn more about the beautiful island of Java by reading my Java posts.
+Learn more the island of Java by reading my Java posts.

 Getting to Yogyakarta